How to Time Block To Get the Most Out of Your Homeschool Days

 5. Determine What Can Be Delegated

-In motherhood, we’ve become conditioned to think that everything falls on us.
-That, somehow, we’re the only ones capable of doing the things it takes to manage the household.
+As moms, we’ve become conditioned to think that everything falls on us.
+That, somehow, we’re the only ones capable of doing what it takes to manage the household.

 6. Putting the Plan into Action

-After you’ve identified your most important items (your golf balls, if you will) and intentionally eliminated the time sucks of your day… you are well on your way to creating your time blocks to take back your days.
+After you’ve identified your most important items and eliminated the time wasters of your day, your time blocks are halfway there!

 Congratulations on taking an important step to taking control of your days.
 With practice and diligence, time blocking will be a key component that helps you conquer chaos and achieve the peaceful days you’re craving for yourself and your family.